KenKundert/emborg/README.rst

     ]

 The dictionaries in *repositories* can contain the following fields: *host*, *path*, *maintainer*, *max_age*. *host* is a description of the host.
-In this case the *host* contains the host name and the source directory.  *path* is either the archive name or a full absolute path to the archive. *maintainer* is an email address, an email is sent to this address if there is an issue.
+It is included in the email that is sent when problems occur to identify the backup.
-*max_age* is the number of hours that may pass before an archive is considered overdue.
+It is a good idea for it to contain both the host name and the source directory being backed up.  *path* is either the archive name or a full absolute path to the archive.
+If *path* is an absolute path, it is used, otherwise it is added to the end of *root*.  *maintainer* is an email address, an email is sent to this address if there is an issue.  *max_age* is the number of hours that may pass before an archive is considered overdue.

 *repositories* can also be specified as a list of dictionaries as follows::